harcokuppens/code-remote/README.md

         * code-remote --help
         * https://github.com/harcokuppens/code-remote

+    OPTIONS
+      -v  instead of bind mount the host folder is mirrored in a named volume and mounted
+      -n  no mount, by default workspace folder set to / -f  use workspace folder set in devcontainer.json -t  try a sample development containers

     DESCRIPTION
       When opening dev container
         * from a FOLDER by default this host folder is mounted (bind mount).